jayway/cljwordgraph/README.md

     ("ab" "ac")

 ## test-gather-words (part 3)
-Add lowercase scenario to test-gather-words, so that words are converted to lowercase.
+Add a lowercase scenario to `test-gather-words`, so that words are converted to lowercase.

     user=> (gather-words "., MaRy, hAd...
 A liTTle; lAmb!")
     ["mary" "had" "a" "little" "lamb"]